Allow List IP Addresses With Your Incoming (MX) Server

-This page is a little technical, so if you are unsure what whitelisting is, be sure to read our blog post on whitelisting first.
-We also have additional information on whitelisting for Office 365 users here.
+This page is a little technical, so if you are unsure what whitelisting is, be sure to read our blog post on allow listing/safe listing first.
+We also have additional information on allow-listing for Office 365 users here.

 SMTP2GO sends out emails from a range of different IP addresses.
 The current IP addresses we use can always be found by looking at the SPF record for spf.smtp2go.com: